dogukannn/dogukannn.github.io/aboutme.md

 subtitle:
 ---

-Graphics Software Engineer, focused on virtual production, with a primary specialization in cutting-edge rendering technologies and optimization.
+I'm Doğukan Öztürk, a Graphics Software Engineer, focused on virtual production, with a primary specialization in cutting-edge rendering technologies and optimization.